Jamesmin90/Bible-Buddy/README.md

 `$ sudo gem install cocoapods`

-After installing CocoaPods switch to the prject folder and run:
+After installing CocoaPods switch to the project folder and run:

-`pod install`
+`$ pod install`

 Afterwards all dependencies should be installed.